kip93/cp437-tools/res/fonts/README.md

 # CP437 fonts

-These fonts were obtained from [int10h.org](https://int10h.org/oldschool-pc-fonts) and are free to use under [the CC-BY-SA-4.0 license](./LICENSE).
+These fonts were obtained from [VileR's Ultimate Oldschool PC Font Pack] and are free to use under the [CC BY-SA 4.0] license.

+[VileR's Ultimate Oldschool PC Font Pack]: https://int10h.org/oldschool-pc-fonts
+[CC BY-SA 4.0]: LICENSE